mveele/mveele/README.md

 Technologies: Python, pandas, scikit-learn, PySpark, PyTorch, SQL (Postgres), and NoSQL (MongoDB).
 AWS (EC2, S3, EMR), Docker

 All projects from my school below are private - please get in touch with me for samples of my work.

+## Projects.

 ### Machine Learning: